 There is only need to clarify whether the corresponding assumptions are still verified.
 In general, the condition of theorem \ref{theorem} needs to be checked again and, if it is compromised, Tab. \ref{tab:N_max} needs to be adjusted.
 Moreover, in the case of small interval widths, derived in Sec. \ref{s:spdc_small}, \begin{enumerate} \item $F\sigma F^\text{T}$ still needs to be approximately constant compared to $I_\text{A},I_\text{B}$. \end{enumerate}

-In the case of large interval widths, derived in Sec. \ref{s:spdc_large}, \begin{enumerate} \item $F\sigma F^\text{T}$ still needs to behave approximately diagonally compared to $I_\text{A},I_\text{B}$ and \item the transformation of $S(\chi,\kappa)$, derived based on Eq. (\ref{eq:sigma_fiber}), has to be extended to the generalized version in Eq. (\ref{eq:fsigma_fS}). \end{enumerate} Conditions \ref{cond:1} can simply be verified by determining the maximal variation and the shape of $F\sigma F^\text{T}$, respectively.
+In the case of large and intermediate interval widths, derived in Sec. \ref{s:spdc_large}, \begin{enumerate} \item $F\sigma F^\text{T}$ still needs to behave approximately diagonally compared to $I_\text{A},I_\text{B}$ and \item the transformation of $S(\chi,\kappa)$, derived based on Eq. (\ref{eq:sigma_fiber}), has to be extended to the generalized version in Eq. (\ref{eq:fsigma_fS}). \end{enumerate} Conditions \ref{cond:1} can simply be verified by determining the maximal variation and the shape of $F\sigma F^\text{T}$, respectively.
 To verify condition \ref{cond:2}, it is suggested to investigate, whether $F$ completely or partially commutes with $\sigma$.

 This procedure can be applied to various setups and external influences.
-Apart from phase-time coding, which is discussed in the next section, full descriptions of Hong–Ou–Mandel interferometric measurement, nonlinear dispersion, and polarization mode dispersion were derived.
-A detailed presentation, however, would be beyond the scope of this article and will be addressed elsewhere.
+Apart from phase-time coding, which is discussed in the next section, full descriptions of Hong-Ou-Mandel interferometric measurement, nonlinear dispersion, and polarization mode dispersion were derived.
+A detailed presentation, however, would be beyond the scope of this paper and will be addressed elsewhere.